-This article describes how to build an FTP site on a Windows ECS instance.
+This topic describes how to build an FTP site on a Windows ECS instance.
 This method is applicable to Windows Server 2008 and later versions.
-In this article, Windows Server 2008 R2 is used.
+In this topic, Windows Server 2008 R2 is used.

 The procedure for building an FTP site on a Windows ECS instance is as follows: